 Use a rotavator

-Moving house is very daunting, especially if the garden is overgrown and full of weeds, some of them inevitably perennial and pernicious.
+Moving house or taking over a neglected allotment can very daunting, especially if the garden or allotment is overgrown and full of weeds, some of them inevitably perennial and pernicious.

 Plant maincrop potatoes